Loading lesson…

 Regulatory pressure across the EU AI Act, the FTC, and emerging US state laws has made customer-facing AI disclosure unavoidable for most product teams.
 The question is no longer whether to disclose but how.
 Two failure modes dominate in practice.
 The first is legal-box disclosure: a single mention buried in the terms of service or a help article that no customer ever reads.
 This satisfies the letter of some regulations but builds no trust and frequently fails the FTC's materiality standard.
 The second is disclosure theater: a prominent 'Powered by AI' badge that gives no actionable information — customers cannot tell what data is used, whether they can opt out, or what the AI decides versus a human.
 Effective disclosure is point-of-interaction and actionable.
 It appears when AI is actually influencing a decision, uses plain language, and provides a real opt-out where technically feasible.
 For high-stakes contexts — healthcare navigation, credit, hiring tools — disclosure must also include what the AI is doing, how confident it is, and what the human oversight looks like.
 Disclosure that builds trust treats customers as adults who deserve to understand how their experience is being shaped.

-What is 'disclosure theater' in the context of AI transparency?
+What is the main idea of "Customer-Facing AI Disclosure Patterns"?